-The State Auditor's Office is established in the state's Constitution and is part of the executive branch of state government.
-The State Auditor is elected by the citizens of Washington and serves four-year terms.
+The State Auditor's Office is established in the Washington State Constitution and is part of the executive branch of state government.
+The State Auditor is elected by the people of Washington and serves four-year terms.

-We work with our audit clients and citizens to achieve our vision of government that works for citizens, by helping governments work better, cost less, deliver higher value, and earn greater public trust.
+We work with state agencies, local governments and the public to achieve our vision of increasing trust in government by helping governments work better and deliver higher value.

-In fulfilling our mission to hold state and local governments accountable for the use of public resources, we also hold ourselves accountable by continually improving our audit quality and operational efficiency and developing highly engaged and committed employees.
+In fulfilling our mission to provide citizens with independent and transparent examinations of how state and local governments use public funds, we hold ourselves to those same standards by continually improving our audit quality and operational efficiency, and by developing highly engaged and committed employees.

-As an elected agency, the State Auditor's Office has the independence necessary to objectively perform audits and investigations.
-Our audits are designed to comply with professional standards as well as to satisfy the requirements of federal, state, and local laws.
+As an Authority, the State Auditor's Office has the independence necessary to objectively perform audits, attestation engagements and investigations.
+Our work is designed to comply with professional standards as well as to satisfy the requirements of federal, state and local laws.
+The Office also has an extensive quality control program and undergoes regular external peer review to ensure our work meets the highest possible standards of accuracy, objectivity and clarity.

-Our audits look at financial information and compliance with state, federal and local laws on the part of all local governments, including schools, and all state agencies, including institutions of higher education.
-In addition, we conduct performance audits of state agencies and local governments as well as fraud, state whistleblower and citizen hotline investigations.
+Our audits look at financial information and compliance with federal, state and local laws for all local governments, including schools, and all state agencies, including institutions of higher education.
+In addition, we conduct performance audits and cybersecurity audits of state agencies and local governments, as well as state whistleblower, fraud and citizen hotline investigations.